Andrewsr220a/Analysis-of-Wall-Street/README.md

-# The VBA of Wall Street
+# Evaluation of Wall Street

 For this assignment I used VBA scripting to analyze real stock market data.
 I created a script that loops through all the stocks for one year and output the following information: